Liberal Educator Horace Mann’s Last Triumph: Antioch College

 Image by Newman Channing

-Horace Mann, born in 1796, was known in Massachusetts for being a Whig politician with a specialty for promoting and reforming public education.
-Mann served in the state legislature for two tenures: 1827 to 1837, and 1848 to 1953 (the seat previously held by John Quincy Adams).
-In between, he was secretary of the Massachusetts board of education.
+Horace Mann, born in 1796, was known in Massachusetts as a Whig politician specializing in promoting and reforming public education.
+Mann served in the state legislature for two tenures: 1827 to 1837, and 1848 to 1853 (the seat previously held by John Quincy Adams).
+In between, he was secretary of the Massachusetts Board of Education.

-About Mann’s unique progressive vision, historian Ellwood P. Cubberly had this to say:
+About Mann’s progressive vision, historian Ellwood P. Cubberly had this to say:

 No one did more than he to establish in the minds of the American people the conception that education should be universal, non-sectarian, free, and that its aims should be social efficiency, civic virtue and character, rather than mere learning or the advancement of sectarian ends.